 If you want to see which apps are using up your system resources, open the Activity Monitor in the Utilities folder.
 (Or press Cmd-space bar and start to type 'activity' and press enter to open it from there).

-Activity Monitor shows all the processes on your Mac (some of which you can't, or shouldn't, close) so click on View > Windowed Processes before you do anything.
+Activity Monitor shows all the processes on your Mac (some of which you can't, or shouldn't, close) so go to the menu bar at the top of the screen and click View > Windowed Processes before you do anything.

 If you see that one app in particular is gobbling up a lot of CPU power then you can close it from here by selecting the app with the mouse and clicking on the x in the left-hand corner of the Activity Monitor.